gcallah/work/chaps/hegel.md

 process of self-determination, makes himself a member of one of the moments of civil society" (§207).
 The laborer gains a concrete public existence by choosing what role he will play in civil society.
-On the other however, through division, labor becomes "simpler," "so that \[the Individual's\] skill (*Geschicklichkeit*) at his abstract work becomes greater, as does the volume of his output (*Productionen*)" (§198;
+On the other hand, however, through division, labor becomes "simpler," "so that
-14:169).
+\[the Individual's\] skill (*Geschicklichkeit*) at his abstract work becomes greater, as does the volume of his output (*Productionen*)" (§198; 14:169).
 The notion of abstraction here means that each laborer's contribution resembles less and less the product that goes to market.
-To borrow Adam Smith's famous example, of which Hegel made ample use in his lectures, each pin factory laborer produces ever more minute components of the pin.[^5]
+To borrow Adam Smith's famous example, of which Hegel made ample use in his lectures, each pin factory laborer produces ever more minute components of the pin.[^6]

-From this division comes astronomical increases in productivity, yet this simplification is replete with its own dangers: "the abstraction of production makes work increasingly mechanical, so that the human being is able to step aside and let a machine take his place" (ibid).[^6] The obvious implication of this remark---that simple, repetitive tasks are easier to mechanize---obscures a more ominous one, namely that the division of labor minimizes the distance between human beings and machines by making the former more like the latter.[^7] Here is Hegel's clearest indication that certain *kinds* of labor are corrosive of the laborer's humanity.
-However much factory work entails the discipline of desire, it prevents the worker from ascending beyond such discipline.[^8] These remarks are the end of Hegel's formal discussion of the nature of labor, and they leave the reader expecting a sublation (*Aufhebung*) of this limitation, some higher reconciliation wherein the threat of mechanization is overcome.
+From this division comes astronomical increases in productivity, yet this simplification is replete with its own dangers: "the abstraction of production makes work increasingly mechanical, so that the human being is able to step aside and let a machine take his place" (ibid).[^7] The obvious implication of this remark---that simple, repetitive tasks are easier to mechanize---obscures a more ominous one, namely that the division of labor minimizes the distance between human beings and machines by making the former more like the latter.[^8] Here is Hegel's clearest indication that certain *kinds* of labor are corrosive of the laborer's humanity.
+However much factory work entails the discipline of desire, it prevents the worker from ascending beyond such discipline.[^9] These remarks are the end of Hegel's formal discussion of the nature of labor, and they leave the reader expecting a sublation (*Aufhebung*) of this limitation, some higher reconciliation wherein the threat of mechanization is overcome.
 Such a development never arrives,